sirkris/Reddit.NET/README.md

 There are 36 endpoints listed in the API docs that are not currently supported (mostly because I haven't been able to get them to work yet).

 Virtually all of the supported endpoints are covered by tests (voting and admin-reporting were manually tested for obvious reasons) and all of those tests are passing.

+Dedicated in loving memory to Daisy, loyal family dog of 14 years.
+We miss you.